oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 # PART 1 CREATE A BASIC DOCKER IMAGE

-Lets create a basic docker image with the imag tool.
+Lets create a basic docker image with the image tool.
-The image will be patch with the latestPSU for the weblogic version 12.2.1.4 ( the installed is already loaded in the cache) The docker image will use the jdk 18u261 (loaded already in the cache).
+The image will be patch with the latestPSU for the WebLogic version 12.2.1.4 ( the software is installed already loaded in the cache)
+The docker image will use the jdk 18u261 (loaded already in the cache).
 Execute the below code: